Spiny toad

-The spiny toad, spiny common toad, or giant toad (Bufo spinosus) is a species of toad native to the Iberian Peninsula, southern France, extreme northeastern Italy, and North Africa (Morocco, Algeria, and Tunisia).
-There is an isolated population in Jersey in the Channel Islands.
+The spiny toad, spiny common toad, or giant toad (Bufo spinosus) is a species of toad native to the Iberian Peninsula, southern France, extreme northwestern Italy, and North Africa (Morocco, Algeria, and Tunisia).
+There is an isolated population in Jersey in the Channel Islands which may be a distinct species, the Jersey Toad.
 For much of the 20th century, it was considered either a synonym or a subspecies of common toad Bufo bufo, but it is now classified as a separate species.

 Diet

 These toads feed on a number of invertebrates from earthworms to insects and woodlice.

 Description

 Adult males measure 58.6-112 mm and adult females 65-180 mm in snout–vent length.

+Jersey toad

+The Jersey Toad (locally known as the crapaud) is a debated species of toad endemic to the isle of Jersey, in the genus Bufo.
+Previously the Jersey toads were thought to be a population of Bufo bufo, however they were later found to be Bufo spinosus - this has later been called into question suggesting that the Jersey population could be a distinct species within the Bufo genus, though this is still heavily debated, and thus the current consensus suggests the population consists of the spiny toad, Bufo spinosus.